River Born, Culture Fed

 What is KUTS?

-Clay South is the pilot trail project, extending from Depot Square at Schreiner Street to the Kerrville Farmers Market and future Heart of the Hills Heritage Center at Water Street
+Clay South is the pilot trail project, extending from Depot Square at Schreiner Street to the Kerrville Parking Garage and future Heart of the Hills Heritage Center at Water Street

 • Improve walkability and bike-ability throughout Kerrville